NikKowPHP/social-brain/a.md

 > *   **Architect Alert:** Your fear is looking foolish or inefficient.
 You might over-plan the "perfect" opening line, leading to analysis paralysis.
 Your practice is to ship the v1 opening line, even if it's not perfect.
 > *   **Connector Power-Up:** Your fear is being disliked or creating awkwardness.
 You worry more about making *them* uncomfortable than about your own needs.
 The protocol is your shield: by giving them autonomy to disengage, you are being respectful, not awkward.
 > *   **Sentinel Shield-Training:** You perceive the entire interaction as a danger zone.
 Your threat detection is on overdrive.
 The protocol is designed to de-risk the situation for you first.
 By focusing on the shared context, you ground yourself in the observable reality, not your brain's simulated catastrophe.
+> *   **Cognitive Style Alert (Introversion):** For the introverted Conductor, your goal may not be to start a long conversation, but simply to ask one thoughtful, well-formulated question and then cede the floor, demonstrating your value through the quality of your inquiry, not the quantity of your words.

 **The Three-Step Protocol:**